 The game termination options are visible only if it is your opponent's move.
 So, if you have the game in which your opponent timed out, but you are to move, make your move first, then revisit the game to decide on its future.

-You can suspend the clock in all your games, if necessary.
-See holiday.
+You can suspend the clock in all your games by taking holiday.

 Some players prefer to leave themselves very little time on the clock (just a few hours) and only then make their move.
 While it is perfectly legal and you are free to use your time as you wish, please note that it may be risky for at least two reasons.